reflectjs/reflectjs-doc/markdown/reference/language.md

 ### Re-evaluation chain

 Expressions are compiled to page-specific reactive code.
-This code evaluates them once at page initialization, and then automatically re-evaluates them when any of the value they reference changes.
+This code evaluates them once at page initialization, and then automatically re-evaluates them when any of the values they reference changes.
 If their result changes, it's automatically reflected in the page:

 ```html
 <html>